CGCookie/retopoflow/docs/v3/general.md

-Pressing {{delete}} will bring up the Delete/Dissolve/Collapse dialog, allowing you to delete/dissolve/collapse the selected geometry.
+Pressing {{ site.data.keymaps.delete }} will bring up the Delete/Dissolve/Collapse dialog, allowing you to delete/dissolve/collapse the selected geometry.

-Pressing and holding {{delete pie menu}} will bring up a Delete/Dissolve pie menu, which has fewer options than the dialog but is generally faster.
+Pressing and holding {{ site.data.keymaps.delete_pie_menu }} will bring up a Delete/Dissolve pie menu, which has fewer options than the dialog but is generally faster.

 ![Delete dialog and pie menu](/v3/images/delete_dialog_pie.png)